liusylab/NIPT-human-genetics/README.md

   -L, --align-file-list=FILE   BAM/CRAM files list, one file per row.
   -r, --regions=REG[,...]
 Skip positions which not in these regions.
 This parameter could be a list
                                of comma deleimited genome regions(e.g.: chr:start-end).
-  -G, --pop-group=FILE         Calculating the allele frequency for specific population.
+  -G, --pop-group=FILE         Calculating the allele frequency for specific population group.

   -m, --min-af=float           Setting prior precision of MAF and skip ineffective caller positions,
                                a typical approach involves setting it to min(0.001000, 100/x), where x